UniqueNetwork/unique_docs/docs/tutorials/work-with-accounts.md

 keyring.loadAll({ type: 'sr25519' }); // initializes the underlying @polkadot/keyring (only once)
 ```

-The loadAll function in @polkadot/ui-keyring is used to retrieve all key pairs stored in the local keyring.
-It allows accessing and using previously saved keys for various operations such as signing transactions or verifying identities within the Polkadot ecosystem.
-This function provides a convenient way to load and manage multiple key pairs without having to load them individually.
-Option 'type' need to set KeypairType, which represents the type of key pair used for identification and transaction signing in the Polkadot network.
-A key pair consists of a private key and a public key.
-KeypairType determines the specific encryption algorithm used to create and work with this key pair.
+The loadAll function in `@polkadot/ui-keyring` is used to retrieve all key pairs stored in the local keyring.
+It allows accessing and using previously saved keys for various operations, such as signing transactions or verifying identities within the Polkadot ecosystem.
+This function provides a convenient way to load and manage multiple key pairs without loading them individually.
+Option `type` needs to set `KeypairType`, which represents the type of key pair used for identification and transaction signing in the Polkadot network.
+A key pair consists of a private key and a public key. `KeypairType` determines the specific encryption algorithm used to create and work with this key pair.

 The next step - getting all accounts: